 A council must prepare a revised budget before it can make a variation to the declared rates or charges, undertake any borrowings that were not approved in the budget or make a change to the budget that the council considers should be the subject community engagement.
-It must contain all the information prescribed by the regulations and be adopted as soon as practicable after being developed.33 If a council decides to prepare a revised budget, it must be developed in accordance with the financial management principles and the council's community engagement policy.34
+It must contain all the information prescribed by the regulations and be adopted soon as as practicable after being developed.33 If a council decides to prepare a revised budget, it must be developed in accordance with the financial management principles and the council's community engagement policy.34

-Section 95(1)(2)(3) of the Local Government Act 2020
+33 Section 95(1)(2)(3) of the Local Government Act 2020

-Section 96(1)(a)(b) of the Local Government Act 2020
+34 Section 96(1)(a)(b) of the Local Government Act 2020

-Regulation 7(1)(a) of the Local Government (Planning and Reporting) Regulations 2020
+35 Regulation 7(1)(a) of the Local Government (Planning and Reporting) Regulations 2020

-Regulation 8(4) of the Local Government (Planning and Reporting) Regulations 2020
+36 Regulation 8(4) of the Local Government (Planning and Reporting) Regulations 2020

-Regulation 8(4)(c) of the Local Government (Planning and Reporting) Regulations 2020
+37 Regulation 8(4)(c) of the Local Government (Planning and Reporting) Regulations 2020

-Regulation 8(4)(d) and (e) of the Local Government (Planning and Reporting) Regulations 2020
+38 Regulation 8(4)(d) and (e) of the Local Government (Planning and Reporting) Regulations 2020

-- a list of grants by type and source classified separately as to recurrent operating, recurrent capital, non-recurrent operating and non-recurrent capital - details about borrowings, including the amount to be borrowed, the amount to be redeemed and total borrowings - details about rates and charges, including the types of rates and charges to be levied, the value of land, number of assessments and the amount to be raised.
+- the performance indicators and measures set out in Schedule 4 and results expected by the Council in relation to those indicators and measures39 - a list of grants by type and source classified separately as to recurrent operating, recurrent capital, non-recurrent operating and non-recurrent capital40 - details about borrowings, including the amount to be borrowed, the amount to be redeemed and total borrowings41 - details about rates and charges, including the types of rates and charges to be levied, the value of land, number of assessments and the amount to be raised.42

 A key consideration of the budget preparation process is setting the rates and charges to be paid by each of the properties within the municipal district.
 From the 2016-17 financial year, all councils were subject to an average rate cap set by the Minister.
 An individual council may apply for a higher cap by making an application to the ESC.
 The application amongst other things must specify how the views of ratepayers and the community have been considered in proposing the higher cap.
-A community consultation process will need to be undertaken to support an application for a higher cap.
+43 A community consultation process will need to be undertaken to support an application for a higher cap.
 The budget should therefore include a separate section on rates and charges including the proposed increase in the total amount of rates and charges to be raised (including justification) and the rating structure to be used for allocating the burden to the different types or classes of land.
 Councils are required to develop a Revenue and Rating Plan which underpins decisions about rates and charges.
+44

 The following specific guidance is provided to assist local government finance professionals in preparing the council's budget.
-It is designed as a complementary reference to the Model Budget 2023-2024.
+It is designed as a complementary reference to the Model Budget 2024-2025.
 For ease of referencing each piece of guidance has been assigned a unique number.